 The selector unit contains a few pot metal castings.
 Pot metal is notorious, and can often age very badly, becoming incredibly fragile and sometimes puffing up and splitting like popcorn in the process.
-In the radios I have come across, the castings generally seem to age well, however I do have one tuner where the two threaded spools that take up the dial cord have puffed up and cracked so much as to become unusable.
+In about 80% of the radios I have come across, the take-up spool castings generally seem to have aged well, however in the remaining 20% they are unusable.

 Generally a good cleaning seems to be in order with these selector units.
-The bottom shielding box that encases the coils tends to serve as an excellent home for all sorts of fauna!
+The bottom shielding box that encases the coils tends to collect dirt and debris and serves as an excellent home for all sorts of fauna!
 Be very careful when removing the bottom shielding box, so as not to touch or scratch the fine wire on the 4 coupling coils inside.
 Unsolder the connector wire that protrudes through the shielding to the long connector prong before removing this shielding.
-In some cases, it may be necessary to replace the braided metal wire that turns the dial.
+In some cases, it may be necessary to replace, or at least rethread the braided metal wire that turns the dial.
 Sparton Service Bulletin 9B describes how to do this.
 Not a lot of sources out there for replacement cables, but Adams Manufacturing does sell the stuff.

 A description of how to adjust the antenna compensating and equalizing condensers on the selector unit is given elsewhere on this site.